smpsnr/AbsurdEngine/README.md

     * In `local.properties`, set the following properties:
         * `src.gen.dir=gen_ios`
         * `manifest.ios=androidmanifest_ios/AndroidManifest.xml`
-* Reference the Google Play Services and OpenUDID libraries from your Android project
+* Reference the AbsurdEngine, Google Play Services, and OpenUDID libraries from your Android project
     * *MyProject -> Project -> Properties -> Android*
-    * *Add* the `google-play-services_lib` library project to the list of references.
-This will automatically generate code in R.java
+    * *Add* the `google-play-services_lib` library project to the list of references
+    * *Add* the `AbsurdEngine` library project to the list of references
     * Add the following to AndroidManifest.xml, within the `<application>` element:
         * >     <meta-data
           >          android:name="com.google.android.gms.version"